-You'll enter forest in the lower South Fork, pass the junction with the trail heading east down the main stem of Cascade Canyon to Jenny Lake (a possible exit, if necessary), and hike easily uphill into the North Fork.
+You'll enter forest in the lower South Fork, pass the junction with the trail heading east down the main stem of Cascade Canyon to Jenny Lake (a possible exit, if necessary), and hike a moderately difficult ascent into the North Fork.
 There are numerous sites in this zone with views down canyon of the north faces of the 13,776-foot Grand Teton and the 12,000-footers Mount Owen and Teewinot soaring thousands of feet overhead.

-Lake Solitude's popularity means a steady stream of dayhikers coming from Jenny Lake passing through the North Fork zone-a detriment to camping here, in the eyes of some backpackers.
-But they largely clear out by mid-afternoon, and you can have Lake Solitude almost to yourself in the evening light on a short walk from camp.
+Lake Solitude's popularity means a steady stream of dayhikers coming from Jenny Lake passing through the North Fork zone, mostly during the middle hours of the day.
+They largely clear out by mid-afternoon, and you can have Lake Solitude nearly or completely to yourself on an evening walk from camp or by starting your hike early the next morning.